gigerlin/rpc/README.md

 sideA.out(function(msg) { sideB.process(msg); });
 sideB.out(function(msg) { sideA.process(msg); });
 ```

+However, it is rather meant to be used with network transport.
+Next section describes how to use socket.io.

 ### socket.io ###
-The avs-rpc package supports the socket.io library through the ioRpc class.
+The avs-rpc package supports the socket.io library through the ioRpc class (cf. http://socket.io/).

+Below is a complete example.

 #### Side A ####